 Be Ready for the Competition

 Competition for these spots is fierce.
-Be sure that your application materials, which will generally include a resume, college transcripts, interview, writing sample and recommendations, are the best representation of you.
+Be sure that your application materials; including a resume, college transcripts, interview, writing sample and recommendations, are the best representation of you.
 Get started and finish before the deadlines and you might find yourself with your dream, paid, internship this summer.
-For help on how to put together an outstanding application check out this resource.
+For help with your resume, check out this free resume template.